Storytelling in chat apps

-This weekend I received a series of messages on my phone from the friends and family of Amy Morris, a 25-year-old girl who has gone missing in Brixton.
+One weekend not too long ago, I received a series of messages on my phone from the friends and family of a 25-year-old woman in Brixton who had gone missing .

-Thankfully, I am not involved in a real life missing persons case but instead deeply engrossed in the fictional murder mystery story, ‘Last Seen Online’.
+Thankfully, this was not a real-life missing person case but instead a deeply engrossing fictional murder mystery story: ‘Last Seen Online’ by unrd.

-These ‘fiction by text message’ apps are already becoming big news.
-‘Hooked’, for example, has had 1.8 million downloads (not including uninstalls) in the last year and is the top grossing book app for iOS in the US.
+Other ‘fiction by text message’ apps have hit the headlines.
+‘Hooked’, for example, had 1.8 million downloads in its first year, becoming the top-grossing book app for iOS in the US.